-11The survey sent to individuals is written in German; that version is available in the appendix.
+&lt;sup>10The survey sent to individuals is written in German; that version is available in the appendix.

-12Respondents could call up an information box containing the following text: "Gross domestic product (GDP) is the value of all goods and services produced within the national borders of an economy in a given year."
+&lt;sup>11Respondents could call up an information box containing the following text: "Gross domestic product (GDP) is the value of all goods and services produced within the national borders of an economy in a given year."

-Treatment 4 ("ECB Purchases"): According to information provided by the European Central Bank (ECB), it has purchased about 30 percent of the government debt of the euro-area member states; this amounts to more than €3.9 trillion.

-Treatment 5 ("Weidmann"): In a newspaper interview, president of the Deutsche Bundesbank, Jens Weidmann, said that the European Central Bank's (ECB) low interest rates help it to fulfill its mandate, namely safeguarding price stability.
+- Treatment 3 ("Debt-Italy") : Italy's government debt is currently €2,696 billion, amounting to 156 percent of its gross domestic product.
+According to the European Commission, it is expected that this figure will total more than €2,800 billion in 2024, probably amounting to 153 percent of gross domestic product. - Treatment 4 ("ECB Purchases") : According to information provided by the European Central Bank (ECB), it has purchased about 30 percent of the government debt of the euro-area member states; this amounts to more than €3.9 trillion. - Treatment 5 ("Weidmann") : In a newspaper interview, president of the Deutsche Bundesbank, Jens Weidmann, said that the European Central Bank's (ECB) low interest rates help it to fulfill its mandate, namely safeguarding price stability.
 The ECB should not be pressured into pursuing other objectives, such as guaranteeing minimum returns on certain types of investment or helping governments with payment problems.